We know that as life happens, plans change. Nothing works out exactly as planned. Whoever thought the entire world would be shut down for a virus?

 - Come up with a plan to hedge against that risk (which can mean avoiding it, insuring against it, or minimizing its impact)

-The goal is to insulate our clients against problems no one else is thinking about and they don’t even know they have.
-The main reason people lie awake at night worrying about stuff is fear of the unknown.
-That’s why we want to identify these unknowns ahead of time and consider the potential impact on a client’s plans.
-It doesn’t guarantee a positive outcome, but it does decrease the chances that their goals will be derailed by something unexpected.
+We try to insulate our clients against problems no one else is thinking about – problems they don’t even know they have.
+The main reason people lie awake at night worrying is fear of the unknown.
+We work to identify these unknowns ahead of time, consider their potential impact on our client’s goals, and create a plan to meet them.
+Plan B™ .
+It doesn’t guarantee a positive outcome, but it does decrease the chances that your goals will be derailed by something unexpected.

-Plan B™ is about being realistic and taking into account the unpredictable nature of life so that you are not upended by negative circumstances.
+Plan B™ is sound financial planning which realistically takes into account the unpredictable nature of life so that you are not completely upended by unforeseen negative circumstances.